stan-dev/posteriordb/doc/DATABASE_CONTENT.md

 Also, the posterior can contain slots on
 - `references`: What references should be cited if the posterior is used.
 This is BibTeX slots.
 The actual references can be found in `references/references.bib`.
 - `gold_standard_name`: Gold standard name / posterior name if it extists.
 Otherwise is `null`.
+- `dimension`: Dimensions of different parameter names.
+The sum is the total dimension of the posterior, hence the dimension of Dirichlet vector of length K is K - 1.
 - `keywords`: Keywords for the data (see keywords below)